Home Blog Do All Sunglasses Protect Your Eyes From UV Rays

 You can use the following techniques to find out if your designer sunglasses provide 100% UV protection:

 • Before making a purchase, look for a label indicating that they block UV radiation.
-To determine if sunglasses block UVA and UVB rays, look for the 100 percent UV defense or UV 400 label.
+To determine if sunglasses block UVA and UVB rays, look for the 100 per cent UV defence or UV 400 label.

 • Make use of a UV torch.
 You may try the lenses to determine their effectiveness if you have a UV or blacklight flashlight.
 After turning out the lights, expose the lenses to the UV light.
 If the lenses have undergone processing, light should not travel through them or they might have a slight blue-purple glow.